keitaroinc/keitaro-theme/README.md

 ## Build

-Run `npm run build` to recreate all static CSS and JS assets.
+Run `npm run build` to rebuild SCSS assets into CSS once.
+If you want to watch for changes in the SCSS files, run `npm run dev:build`.

+## Assets

+Any update of relevant npm packages associated to (S)CSS, JavaScript and fonts, needs to complete with running of the `copy-assets.sh` script, so all the relevant assets are updated with their latest (minified and non-minified) versions.

 ## Syntax highlighting